Robert Kaske: Publications

 Kaske published more than 60 works throughout his career, including articles, chapters, reviews, and a book; most of these were listed in his 1986 Festschrift.
 Even among his shorter works, his output frequently constituted seminal studies.
 Kaske particularly enjoyed solving cruxes, producing what Robinson termed "some of the most dazzling literary explications of this century".
-These included articles on problematic passages in works such as Pearl, Piers Plowman, Dante's Divine Comedy, Chaucer's "The Summoner's Tale", The Husband's Message, The Descent into Hell, Troilus and Criseyde, Le Jeu d'Adam, and Beowulf.
+These included articles on problematic passages in works such as Pearl, Piers Plowman, Dante's Divine Comedy, Chaucer's "The Summoner's Tale", "The Husband's Message", "The Descent into Hell", Troilus and Criseyde, Le Jeu d'Adam, and Beowulf, and on the correct reading of engravings on spoons found in the seventh-century Sutton Hoo ship-burial.
 He also penned lengthy interpretations of Beowulf, and of poems and passages by Dante and Chaucer.
 Kaske's imprint was also evident in the works of others, including former students whose papers he marked up and returned, and those who submitted works to Traditio.
 "If we were working in the sciences," Brown wrote, "where team research is routine, Bob Kaske's bibliography would be many times its present length."

 In 1988 Kaske published Medieval Christian Literary Imagery: A Guide to Interpretation, which colleagues referred to as a "magisterial work" that served as "the crowning achievement of his scholarly career".
 The work focused on Kaske's craft—using the available tools and sources to do the kind of scholarly explication that he himself did—and Kaske saw it as an extension of his teaching career.